 Mission trips are financed through school supported fund raisers that students organize throughout the year.
 Each student has the opportunity to earn “Mission Points” towards their trip.
 Any balance between the cost of a student’s trip and the “points” they have accrued will need to be paid by the student by a pre-determined date before they can graduate at the end of their second-year.

-Upon successfully completing the second-year program, students will receive a degree in Biblical Studies and a Ministerial License issued by the State of Colorado.
+Upon successfully completing the second-year program, students will receive a non-accredited associate's degree in Biblical Studies and a Ministerial License issued by the State of Colorado.

 Students may apply for ordination from Andrew Wommack Ministries two years after graduation.
 For many students, this will fulfill their educational goals, but many choose to continue on to our Third Year Ministry Training.